scala/scala3/docs/_spec/04-basic-definitions.md

                      |  Type ‘*’
 ```

-A _method declaration_ has the form `def ´f\,\mathit{psig}´: ´T´`, where ´f´ is the method's name, ´\mathit{psig}´ is its parameter signature and ´T´ is its result type.
+An _abstract method definition_ has the form `def ´f\,\mathit{psig}´: ´T´`, where ´f´ is the method's name, ´\mathit{psig}´ is its parameter signature and ´T´ is its result type.
-A _method definition_ `def ´f\,\mathit{psig}´: ´T´ = ´e´` also includes a _method body_ ´e´, i.e. an expression which defines the method's result.
+A _concrete method definition_ `def ´f\,\mathit{psig}´: ´T´ = ´e´` also includes a _method body_ ´e´, i.e. an expression which defines the method's result.
 A parameter signature consists of an optional type parameter clause `[´\mathit{tps}\,´]`, followed by zero or more value parameter clauses `(´\mathit{ps}_1´)...(´\mathit{ps}_n´)`.

+If there is no type or term parameter clause, a method definition introduces a method with a proper type, which is also its result type.
-Such a declaration or definition introduces a value with a (possibly polymorphic) method type whose parameter types and result type are as given.
+Otherwise, it introduces a method with a methodic type whose parameter types and result type are as given.

 The type of the method body is expected to [conform](06-expressions.html#expression-typing) to the method's declared result type, if one is given.
 If the method definition is not recursive, the result type may be omitted, in which case it is determined from the packed type of the method body.

-A _type parameter clause_ ´\mathit{tps}´ consists of one or more [type declarations](#type-declarations-and-type-aliases), which introduce type parameters, possibly with bounds.
+A _type parameter clause_ ´\mathit{tps}´ consists of one or more [type definitions](#type-definitions), which introduce type parameters, possibly with bounds.
 The scope of a type parameter includes the whole signature, including any of the type parameter bounds as well as the method body, if it is present.

 A _value parameter clause_ ´\mathit{ps}´ consists of zero or more formal parameter bindings such as `´x´: ´T´` or `´x: T = e´`, which bind value parameters and associate them with their types.